zeroasterisk/cordova-phonegap/README.md

 ````

-Then, you're going to need to edit the following file, and point the MeteorIntegration App towards your Meteor installation.
+Then, you're going to need to edit the CDVViewController.m file, and point the MeteorIntegration App towards your Meteor installation.
+If you have a development and production environment, you may need to compile two separate apps, one for each environment.
+(Best practice is to add different icons to each app, so you can tell them apart.)

 MeteorIntegration > CordovaLib.xcodeproj > Classes > Cleaver > CDVViewController.m (line: 171 or so)
 ````
 self.wwwFolderName = @"http://192.168.0.123:3000";